 Know your strategic challenges.
 These challenges might include the following:

 Know your strategic advantages.
 These advantages might include the following:

 Prepare for disruptive technologies.
 A particularly significant challenge is being prepared for a disruptive technology that threatens your competitive position or your marketplace.
-Recently, such technologies have included magnetic resonance imaging replacing myelograms; laparoscopic surgery replacing more invasive types of surgery; robotic surgery replacing human-performed surgery; smart phones challenging traditional forms of communication, computing, and commerce of all types; online and app services challenging brick-and-mortar-based services; and email, messaging, and social media challenging all other means of communication.
+Recently, such technologies have included robotic surgery replacing some human-performed surgery; telemedicine and remote monitoring replacing some in-person encounters; precision medicine replacing one-size-fits-all protocols for prevention and treatment; online and app services challenging brick-and-mortar-based services; and email, messaging, and social media challenging all other means of communication.
 Today, health care organizations need to be scanning the environment inside and outside the health care industry to detect such challenges at the earliest possible point in time.

 This category asks how senior leaders’ personal actions and your governance system guide and sustain your organization.

 This item asks about the key aspects of your senior leaders’ responsibilities, with the aim of creating an organization that is successful now and in the future.